 Custom blocks generalize the finalized blocks that were present in OCaml prior to version 3.00.
-For backward compatibility, the format of custom blocks is compatible with that of finalized blocks, and the alloc_final function is still available to allocate a custom block with a given finalization function, but default comparison, hashing and serialization functions. caml_alloc_final(n, f, used, max) returns a fresh custom block of size n+1 words, with finalization function f.
+For backwards compatibility, the format of custom blocks is compatible with that of finalized blocks, and the caml_alloc_final function is still available to allocate a custom block with a given finalization function, but default comparison, hashing and serialization functions.
+(In particular, the finalization function must not access the OCaml runtime.)

+caml_alloc_final(n, f, used, max) returns a fresh custom block of size n+1 words, with finalization function f.
 The first word is reserved for storing the custom operations; the other n words are available for your data.
 The two parameters used and max are used to control the speed of garbage collection, as described for caml_alloc_custom.